Global Activities

 Osaka Headquarters

 ITOCHU Corporation, Nippon Travel Agency Co., Ltd., Osaka ATC Green Eco Plaza and EMIELD Co., Ltd. jointly held the Expo Evangelist Program for students on school excursion to Osaka in preparation for EXPO 2025 OSAKA, KANSAI, JAPAN.
 This is a limited program until the end of the Expo period to deepen understanding of SDGs and nurture young people who will create the future as Expo evangelists.
-Including the first one on July 18 (Thu), 2024, we have held this event four times so far, and a total of 235 high school students from three schools have participated.
-On the day of the program, the high school students learned about ITOCHU’s corporate mission of “Sampo-Yoshi” and examples of SDGs initiatives by FamilyMart and Dole, both members of the ITOCHU Group, and then presented their ideas for solving social issues of their choice in the spirit of “Sampo-yoshi” in group work, which was reviewed by ITOCHU.
+We held this event six times so far, and a total of 354 high school students from three schools have participated.
+On the day of the program, the high school students learned about ITOCHU’s corporate mission of “Sampo-yoshi” and examples of SDGs initiatives by FamilyMart and Dole, both members of the ITOCHU Group, and then presented their ideas for solving social issues of their choice in the spirit of “Sampo-yoshi” in group work, which was reviewed by ITOCHU.

 “Sampo-yoshi” business plan